Former NFL, Alabama quarterback Jay Barker arrested in Nashville - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) – A former University of Alabama and NFL quarterback was arrested Saturday in Nashville and is now facing aggravated assault charges.

 An arrest warrant says officers were dispatched to the 700 block of Norwood Drive at around 1:30 a.m.
 Saturday for a domestic disturbance.
-When officers arrived on scene, the victim told them she was at a party at her neighbor’s house across the street and, when the party was ending, she got into the passenger seat of a car and had someone drive her across the street.‘Significant’ winter storm expected across area
+When officers arrived on scene, the victim told them she was at a party at her neighbor’s house across the street and, when the party was ending, she got into the passenger seat of a car and had someone drive her across the street.Columbus police: Woman uses car as weapon, hits two

 As the car she was in crossed the threshold of her driveway, she saw 49-year-old Harry Jerome Barker, commonly known as Jay Barker, put his car in reverse and accelerate toward them, trying to hit them.
 Barker missed and the victim stated Barker drove away on Norwood Drive before she called police.

 Arrest records say Barker was placed on a 12-hour hold for domestic violence.
-He is now being held on a $10,000 bond and is charged with aggravated assault with a deadly weapon.Woman killed at Dixie Queen on South Bellevue
+He is now being held on a $10,000 bond and is charged with aggravated assault with a deadly weapon.Experts warn against using Benadryl and milk to treat COVID, despite NC lawmaker’s post